William Bebb

 William Bebb (December 8, 1802 – October 23, 1873) was a Whig politician from Ohio.
 He served as the 19th governor of Ohio from 1846 to 1849 and was the third native Ohioan to be elected to the office.

-Biography
+Early life

 Bebb was born in what was then Hamilton County in the Northwest Territory (his birthplace is now located in modern-day Butler County, Ohio) to Welsh immigrants.
 He is the son of Edward Bebb and Margaret Roberts Owens.
 Bebb's parents were early residents of Paddy's Run, now known as Shandon, Ohio.
 In 1826 the Paddy's Run school was organized under the new state law, a new building was erected, and William Bebb was employed as the first teacher.

 On October 16, 1824 he married Sarah Shuck.
 In 1828, Bebb and his wife opened a boarding school for boys called the "Sycamore Grove School".
 While he taught school, Bebb studied for the bar and passed the state bar examination.
 He began practicing law in 1831 and worked in the office of John Woods.